-Students will take their Blue Lake backpack on the plane with them.
+Students will take their Blue Lake backpack on the plane with them as their carry-on baggage.
 Students with carry-on size instruments will take their backpack and instrument into the cabin for flight.
 Students with larger instruments will be allowed to carry their backpack and another personal item (purse or camera bag) in the cabin.
-We recommend that those with very small instruments (flute, piccolo, oboe, clarinet) pack them inside their backpacks for ease.
+Those with very small instruments (flute, piccolo, oboe, clarinet) may pack them inside their backpacks for ease.
 Please refer to Appendix A: Essential Student/Parent Information for specific information about which instruments can be carried on the plane.